verdaux/BookNotes/A fine balance - chapter 3.md

 - [ ] Abject - unfortunate or miserable or contemptible
 - [ ] Paltry - not worth considering.
 Small in amount.
 - [ ] Progeny - immediate descendents.
+- [ ] Expunge - remove by erasing or striking out by a line